Love4684/Data-Structures-and-Algorithms/DS-ALGO/oops(Object-Oriented Programming System)/README.rst

           //  - eg. Virtual Functions
           /*
           Polymorphism in C++ can be of two types:
-          1. Compile time polymorphism
+          1. Compile time polymorphism -> Static Polymorphism implies that the call to a function is resolved at compile time.
              Compile time polymorphism in C++ is acheived using:
               1.1 - Function overloading
               1.2 - Operator Overloading
-          2. Run time polymorphism
+          2. Run time polymorphism -> Runtime polymorphism is also known as dynamic polymorphism or late binding.
              Run time polymorphism in C++ is acheived using:
               2.1 - Virtual functions